MelissaN/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 ## More Singly Linked Lists
 > Each file in this repository holds code that illustrates an essential concept of programming,
 > specific to the C programming language:
-> how to manipulate linked lists via printing, adding, and deleting nodes
+> how to manipulate linked lists via printing all elements, printing nth node, inserting and deleting nodes at the beginning/ending/nth element, and freeing nodes.

 ### Description of what each file shows:
 * lists.h ---------- holds files' function prototypes